ksereda/Spring_Cloud_Netflix_Microservices/eureka/README.md

 - Ping between nodes may fail, and the server will go into self-save mode, protecting its current state.

 - client registration can occur on a lost server

+### Security

+If you want to connect via HTTPS, you can register:

+        eureka.instance. [nonSecurePortEnabled] = [false]
+        eureka.instance. [securePortEnabled] = [true]

+You can use placeholders in application.yml:

+          eureka:
+            instance:
+              statusPageUrl: https: // $ {eureka.hostname} / info
+              healthCheckUrl: https: // $ {eureka.hostname} / health
+              homePageUrl: https: // $ {eureka.hostname} /

+### Status check:

+After successful registration, Eureka always announces that the application is in the “UP” state.
+This behavior can be changed by enabling the Eureka health checks, which results in the status of the application being transferred to Eureka.

+        eureka:
+          client:
+            healthcheck:
+              enabled: true

+### Clients work in other areas:

+If Eureka customers are in multiple zones, you can make these clients use services in the same zone where they are located before trying to use services in another zone.
+To set this up, clients need to be properly configured.

+        # Service A in Zone A

+        eureka.instance.metadataMap.zone = zone_A
+        eureka.client.preferSameZoneEureka = true

+        # Service A in Zone B

+        eureka.instance.metadataMap.zone = zone_B
+        eureka.client.preferSameZoneEureka = true

 The company `Netflix` provides us with the use of the current default configuration" out of the box ", but you can also write your custom implementation: